breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <a href="https://structurizr.com/"><img align="center" width="45%" src="https://raw.githubusercontent.com/cecuesta/structurizr-java/master/docs/images/graphviz-spring-petclinic-components.png"/></a>
 </center>

-This Spring, I took a fascinating [seminar on Graph Representation Learning](https://cs.mcgill.ca/~wlh/comp766/index.html).
-A lot of delightful graph theory had been worked out over the preceding decade.
+This Spring, I took a fascinating seminar on [Graph Representation Learning](https://cs.mcgill.ca/~wlh/comp766/index.html).
+A lot of delightful graph theory has been worked out over the last decade.
 [PageRank](https://en.wikipedia.org/wiki/PageRank) turned into power iteration.
-People made lots of interesting connections to linear algebra, including Weisfeiler-Lehman graph kernels, graph Laplacians, Krylov methods, and spectral graph theory.
-There are some elegant mathematics for representing graphs, and choosing the right representation can be very powerful.
-More on that later.
+People have discovered many interesting connections to linear algebra, including Weisfeiler-Lehman graph kernels, graph Laplacians, Krylov methods, and spectral graph theory.
+These ideas have deepened our understanding of graph signal processing and its applications for learning and program analysis.
+More on that [later](#synthesis).

 # What are graphs?

 Graphs are general-purpose data structures used to represent a variety of data types and procedural phenomena.
-Unlike most sequential languages, graphs are capable of expressing a much richer family of relations between entities.
+Unlike most sequential languages, graphs are capable of expressing a much richer family of relations between entities, and are a natural fit for many problems in computer science, physics, biology and mathematics.
 Consider the following hierarchy of data structures, all of which are graphs with increasing expressive power:

 - **Sets**: datasets, multisets, posets, alphabets
 - **Sequences**: Lists, strings, arrays, linear function composition